conveyal/r5/README.md

 We say "Real-world and Reimagined" networks because R5's networks are built from widely available open OSM and GTFS data describing baseline transportation systems, but R5 includes a system for applying light-weight patches to those networks for immediate, interactive scenario comparison.

-**Please note** that the Conveyal team does not provide technical support for third-party deployments of its analysis platform.
-We provide paid subscriptions to a cloud-based deployment of this system, which performs these complex calculations hundreds of times faster using a compute cluster.
+**Please note** that the Conveyal team does not provide technical support for third-party deployments.
+R5 is a component of a specialized commercial system, and we align development efforts with our roadmap and the needs of subscribers to our hosted service.
+This service is designed to facilitate secure online collaboration, user-friendly data management and scenario editing through a web interface, and complex calculations performed hundreds of times faster using a compute cluster.
+These design goals may not align with other use cases.
+R5 does not currently expose a stable programming interface ("API" or "SDK").
+While the Conveyal team provides ongoing support and compatibility to subscribers, third-party projects using R5 as a library may not work with future releases.
+As we release new features, previous functions and data types may change.
+The practical effect is that third-party wrappers or language bindings (e.g. for R or Python) may need to continue using an older release of R5 for feature compatibility (though not necessarily result compatibility, as the methods used in R5 are relatively stable).
 This project is open source primarily to ensure transparency and reproducibility in public planning and decision making processes, and in hopes that it may help researchers, students, and potential collaborators to understand and build upon our methodology.

 ## Methodology